 What is required for the completion of each award?

-Students will be required to compete a number of Bronze, Silver and Gold activities, either on or off-campus, during their time at MTU.
+In order to complete this award, students will need to demonstrate completion of a number of Bronze, Silver and Gold activities, either on or off-campus, during their time at MTU.
 A reflective summary will be submitted following completion of each activity, whilst thinking about the competencies you have gained along the way.
 This will allow you to learn from your experiences as you take your awards journey.

 What activities can I do for my award?